Irene Ghobrial: Research and career

 In January 2024, The Harvard Crimson reported that Ghobrial, as well as three scientists at the Dana Faber Cancer Institute, have been accused of research misconduct and data falsification.
 However, corrections have been made to her publications with no retractions and the errata did not affect the scientific integrity of the research conducted in those studies.
 She continues to focus her work on the area of early detection and interception in myeloma.

-In March 2024, she served on the ODAC committee and helped with the approval of CiltaCel (Carvykti) in the second line of therapy of Multiple Myeloma.
-In April 2024, she was featured in the Scientist ebook (the sequencing revolution) about monitoring multiple myeloma progression through sequencing.
+In April 2024, she was featured in an ebook published by The Scientist, entitled "The Sequencing Revolution", about monitoring multiple myeloma progression through sequencing.
 She developed with Gad Getz a new method termed MinimuMM-seq that can replace the use of bone marrow biopsies and FISH technology for the diagnosis and prognosis of multiple myeloma.